The shadow of the organisational plan

 The coaching potential

-In providing a platform of learning to the individual and the organisation, it is possible to pierce through the personal struggles and the shadows that exist at an individual organisational level.
-There is no necessity to analyse or debate the detail of the rights and wrongs of influencers and decisions makers.
-Through greater self-understanding we learn that when we change ourselves we have the greatest impact.
+In providing a platform of learning to the individual and the organisation, it is possible to pierce through the personal struggles and the shadows that exist at an individual and organisational level.
+There is no necessity to analyse or debate the details of the rights and wrongs of influencers and decision-makers.
+Through greater self-understanding, we learn that when we change ourselves, we have the greatest impact.

 Share this article with a friend